raul23/CompTIA-Security-SY0-601/README.rst

 `:information_source:`

-  - English version of SY0-501 will retire in July 31, 2021 and other
+  - SY0-501: English version will retire in July 31, 2021 and other
     languages will retire Q1 2022
   - `Try a sample PBQs`_